madhums/madhums.github.io/about.md

 permalink: /about/
 ---

 Hi, I am Madhu, welcome to my site!
-I am a Full stack programmer and a UX designer currently living in the Netherlands.
+I am a Freelance Full stack Programmer and a UX Designer currently living in the Netherlands.
 I love travelling and people.
 I like to work on stuff that creates an impact in the society we live in.

 ## What do I do?

-I help startups to build online products and solutions using web and mobile technologies.
+I help startups to build applications using web and mobile technologies.

 ## How do I do?